NYPL/metadata-documentation/metadata/element/subject.md

     - The selected subject type will determine which **Authority** is searched, and consequently which terms are available
     - Reference relevant guidelines for the record's [division](https:///metadata-documentation/metadata/division/) and [material](https:///metadata-documentation/metadata/material/) to determine whether there is any relevant preference for terms from a particular **Authority**
   - To verify a result is appropriate, click the linked **Authorized Term** to view the corresponding record in the source **Authority**
-    - Review the selected record to ensure the subject you are adding can be used as you intend, e.g. do not add subdivision as a main subject
+    - Review the selected record to ensure the subject you are adding can be used as you intend, i.e. do not add subdivision as a main subject
   - Once you have confirmed the correct result, click the **Use this term** button in the **Action** column
   - Selecting a subject from the MMS authorities module automatically populates the [**Type**](#type) (where applicable), [**Authority**](#authority) and [**Value URI** ](#value-uri)attributes
 - If you are not receiving the result you expect by searching the MMS authorities module, try searching the [Library of Congress Linked Data Service](https://id.loc.gov/)